 DriveTest does not charge service fees for booking regular road tests; we charge only fees approved by MTO.
 If using third-party booking services, be aware of any admin fees that may be charged.
 No third parties providing booking services are affiliated with DriveTest.

 All road test appointments are subject to the DriveTest cancellation policy.
 If you arrive late, fail to show up, or cancel within 48 hours of the appointment, you will lose your pre-paid road test fee.
 However, you will not lose your road test fee if one of the following conditions applies to you:

 - Inclement weather (e.g., hazardous freezing rain or snow)— prevents you from reaching the DriveTest Centre.
 You must request to re-schedule within 3 days of the missed appointment.
 After 3 business days, you must provide proof (e.g., newspaper article on extreme weather on test date).
 In the event of bad weather, please review the service disruptions page or call 1-888-570-6110 to hear a broadcast message for any cancellations.

-- Jury duty — proof is required (e.g., jury duty form).
+- Jury duty — the proof is required (e.g., jury duty form).

-- Incarceration (imprisonment) — proof is required (e.g., summons/subpoena, police report, ticket).
+- Incarceration (imprisonment) — the proof is required (e.g., summons/subpoena, police report, ticket).

 Road Test “Out of Orders”

 A driver examiner may declare a road test “out of order” if an applicant, or their vehicle, does not meet minimum requirements or poses a health or safety hazard.
 Minimum requirements appear in Vehicle Requirements for Road Tests.
 If you receive an out of order, you will get a detailed explanation why and will lose 50% of your pre-paid road test fee.
 At your expense, you must reschedule and take the road test when you can meet the requirements.

 You may receive a refund if you have moved to another province, no longer drive, act on behalf of a deceased driver, or have unused test fees.